 The entities involved in the Syria files include, among others, the Syrian Ministries of Foreign Affairs, Presidential Affairs, Transport, Culture and Information.

 As with previous releases of confidential data by WikiLeaks, the Syria files are to be released in batches over a period of time and several news outlets have apparently already received access to this database.

 in London, awaiting news of possible political asylum in Ecuador, which would prevent him being extradited to Sweden on sexual charges.
-However, Assange and his colleagues are more concerned that should he be sent to Sweden, he would then be forwarded on to the U.S. on charges of espionage.
+However, Assange and his colleagues are more concerned that should he be sent to Sweden, he would then be forwarded on to the U.S.